NBA Trade Rumors: A Christmas Wish List For All 30 NBA Teams [Opinion]

 A Look At The East

 Atlanta Hawks: The Hawks could use some help on the boards.
 While John Collins has done his fair share, he’s also in/out of the lineup.
-A player like Trevor Booker or Derrick Favors will give the Hawks with a bit more offense from the low post.
+A player like Trevor Booker or Derrick Favors will give the Hawks a bit more offense from the low post.

 Boston Celtics: The Celtics are one of the few teams in the NBA who might be solid just the way they are.
-However, that has not stopped the rumblings of a trade for Anthony Davis according to reports by SBNation.
+However, that has not stopped the rumblings of a trade for Anthony Davis, according to reports by SBNation.
 Davis would improve any team but on the Celtics, he would easily be the missing championship piece

 Brooklyn Nets: The Nets are at least another season away from even attempting to put a winning team on the floor.
 The addition of D’Angelo Russell and DeMarre Carroll has the Nets moving in the right direction but a rebounding and defensive ace like DeAndre Jordan is all that’s missing.